 “I don’t look at it as, This will help me get a job later,” he said.
 “It’s just a good way to take all the work that I’ve done for 15 years, find a new context for it and make it mean something more for me, and maybe lead to something else.”

-So, about Bunko.
+So, about this artist, Bunko.
 “The guy’s pretty good!” his creator said, in mirthful repose on a couch in the lobby of UNLV’s Barrick Museum, where he was killing time that day.
 Bunko’s work is sly and political, tinctured with Chicano advocacy.
-One wry bit of type art, “CHiCANO” — with the middle of the highlighted as a Latino empowerment message — was, according to Bunko’s “story,” thwarted when Apple debuted its own lowercase-I logo, for the iPod, before Bunko could get his up on a wall.
-“Mac beat me to the street,” Bunko told his notebook.
-Other pieces mix media criticism, Reagan mythology and art history; Fuentes worked hard to make them look like products of 1990s technology.
+One wry bit of type art, “CHiCANO” — with the middle of the word highlighted as a Latino empowerment message — was, according to Bunko’s “story,” thwarted when Apple debuted its own lowercase-I logo, for the iPod, before Bunko could get his up on a wall.
+“Mac beat me to the street,” Bunko wrote in his notebook.
+Other pieces mix media criticism, Reagan mythology and art history; Fuentes worked hard to make it all look like products of 1990s technology.

 Angling for a quotable takeaway, we press Fuentes on a final point: Given the ominous crescendos of the election and what will surely be its contentious aftermath, what is the point of art amid the high-stakes craziness?